milafrerichs/new-mila-frerichs/content/articles/css-trick-show-a-fallback.md

 So I thought I can just leave it inside the box that RM would fill with content.
 But even if they don't have an offer they will overwrite the box.

-I could have solved that problem with javascript pretty easily but I want to reduce the amount of javascript I use on my site so I researched if it would be possible with CSS as well.
+I could have solved that problem with javascript pretty easily but I want to reduce the amount of javascript I use on my site.
+So I researched if it would be possible with CSS as well.

 ## CSS Trick: Show a fallback